$ cd fundamentals-of-devops

 in the ch3/tofu/modules/alb folder that you

 can use to deploy an ALB.
-It’s a simple module that deploys the ALB into the Default VPC (see A Note on Default Virtual Private Clouds) and only
+It’s a simple module that deploys the ALB into the Default VPC and

 module to use the alb